Ibandronate Sodium InjectionPronunciation

 - Abdominal pain

-- Flu-like symptoms may happen within 3 days after you receive Ibandronate Sodium.
+- Flu-like symptoms may happen within 3 days after you receive IBANDRONATE.
 Symptoms include:

 - bone, joint, or muscle pain